 To my shame it has been some time again that I haven’t been able to update my blog.
 What am I supposed to say?!
 May simply is the busiest month in the year of a student.
 Next to some really nice film projects (update will follow) I have been working on a new …

 This is indeed a most successful collaboration!

 “A spontaneous collaboration between Sonic Artist and PhD candidate at University of Hull, Susanne Grunewald, and visual animation artist Patricia Routh.
-For the work, “1 + 1 = 5″, Patricia created 2D graphics that react to the rhythm of the piece and colour that reacts to …
+For the work, “1 + 1 = 5″, Patricia created 2D graphics that react to the rhythm of the piece and colour that …

 Permanent link to this article: http://www.suzannesoundcreations.com/video-for-115/

 It’s official.
 I have moved to Scarborough (UK, North Yorkshire) for a while.
 This is also the reason it has been relatively quiet in “recording-and-email-land” for a while.

 The city, its surrounding and the university are marvellous!
 When the weather allows, my way to university leads via the beach.
 For …

 Sep 06 2012

 On my first visit to Vietnam, I made some time to see a performance in a water puppet theatre in Saigon.
 Puppetry has a long tradition in Asia; the one from Indonesia, Wayang, might be one of the most famous ones.
 Despite its long tradition, it seems to become one more of the …